ilgaiaz/sonar-mapping/README.md

 Source : [ElectronicWings](https://www.electronicwings.com/avr-atmega/ultrasonic-module-hc-sr04-interfacing-with-atmega1632)

 ### HC05 (Bluetooth)/CP2102 (USB to serial converter):
-HC05/CP2102 is used to receive the start measurement signal (the character 'A') from the PC (via interrupt).
+HC05/CP2102 is used to receive the start measurement signal (the character 'A') from the PC (via an interrupt).
 When this character is read room mapping begins.
-Subsequently, serial connection is used to transmit the string, previously created by the microcontroller, with data relating to the position of the motor and the measured distance.
+Subsequently, the serial connection is used to transmit the string, previously created by the microcontroller, with data relating to the position of the motor and the measured distance.

 Source :
 1. Bluetooth : [ElectronicWings](https://www.electronicwings.com/avr-atmega/hc-05-bluetooth-module-interfacing-with-atmega1632)